caps-tum/sys-sage/docs/PAPI_Integration.md

    Except for the first case, it could happen that the event set monitors performance counters on different hardware threads through repeated re-scheduling of the corresponding software thread.
-This leads into the fact that the performance counter values of different readings may bee scattered onto different hardware threads.
-This is unfortunate, but a way around this is not known.
+This leads into the fact that the performance counter values of different readings may be scattered onto different hardware threads.

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
+This handle is recorded into `outThread` for the user, if it is not `nullptr`.

 5. Store the values of `counters` into the `attrib` map of the hardware thread on a per-event basis, meaning that if the value `counters[i]` at index `i` corresponds to the event `events[i]`, we will have a key-value pair of `{ events[i], counters[i] }`.
 Note that the string representation of the event code is used as the actual key.
 Further details about the storage mechanism is given later.

+### Multiple Counter Readings

+Per default, an event will be linked to only a single performance counter value at a time.
+This approach offers simplicity and reduces memory usage.

+Alternitavely, _sys-sage_ allows the user to store multiple performance counter readings of the same event.
+This option can be set through (TODO: finish sentence).
+To distinguish them from one another, timestamps have been used which are recorded into `outTimestamp`, if it is not `nullptr`.
+The user can utilize the timestamp to retrieve a single counter value associated to the corresponding reading.
+It is important to note that these timestamps are *not* guaranteed to be unique -- although most likely they will -- and in case of a collision, the one who was stored first will be returned (TODO: maybe return the last/most recent one?).
+On the other hand, all readings can be provided to the user at once.

+### Storing the counters

+For every event in the event set, _sys-sage_ follows the below procedure: